-We would like to thank Claire Conzelmann for outstanding research assistance.
-We thank Andrei Levchenko and Penny Goldberg for insightful suggestions.
-We also thank seminar participants at the Richmond Fed and the NBER Trade Policy in the 21st Century conference for helpful comments.
+We thank Andrei Levchenko and Penny Goldberg for insightful suggestions and Claire Conzelmann for outstanding research assistance.
+We also thank seminar participants at the Richmond Fed, St Louis Fed and the NBER Trade Policy in the 21st Century conference for helpful comments.
 The views expressed are those of the authors and do not necessarily reflect those of the Federal Reserve Bank of Richmond or the Board of Governors.